kayleegeorge/kayleegeorge.github.io/_posts/2025-09-11-jax-ray-tracing.md

 Each material type requires different physics calculations, random decisions, and careful normal vector handling (especially for glass, where rays can enter or exit the material).

-Unfortunately, JAX's constraints for dynamic control flow means the `jnp.where` conditionals get a bit gnarly in terms of readability...
+Unfortunately, JAX's constraints for dynamic control flow means the `jnp.where` conditionals get a bit gnarly in terms of readability (not to mention the PNRG key mangement)...

 ```python
 def ray_color_materials(ray_origin, ray_direction, centers, radii, material_ids, material_data, rng_key, depth=0, max_depth=10):